10 great outdoor destinations – and their British twins

 7. A touch of Tuscany in Suffolk

-Tuscany is the epitome of good life and known for cozy walks, good food and a rich artistic heritage.
-Suffolk on the east coast of England maintains a similar ethos with picturesque villages that seem to have been lost in time.
+Tuscany is the epitome of the good life and is known for leisurely walks, good food and a rich artistic heritage.
+Suffolk, on the east coast of England, has a similar ethos, with picturesque villages that seem lost in time.

-How the Tuscany inspires Constable Country artists and tourists alike.
-Emerald trees pull through the county, lined with 80 km of wonderful coast.
-Magnificent churches and magnificent mansions testify to its rich past, while the Wollstadt Lavenham offers special interest in enthusiastic Harry Potter fans.
+Like Tuscany, Constable Country inspires artists and tourists alike.
+Emerald trees dot the county, bordered by 80km of magnificent coastline.
+Magnificent churches and stately mansions testify to its rich past, while the wool town of Lavenham offers particular interest to keen Harry Potter fans.

-hike through the endless sandy beaches of Southwold, take pictures of the colorful huts in Lowestoft and explore the county of the county in the RSPB Minsmere, the former home of BBC Springwatch.
+Walk the endless sandy beaches of Southwold, photograph the colorful cottages in Lowestoft and explore the county's wildlife paradise at RSPB Minsmere, the former home of BBC Springwatch.

 Find holiday homes in Suffolk